Additional cost allowance for adults

 If your costs are high enough, you will receive a decision about what amount you will receive per month.
 The decision can either be time limited or apply until further notice.

-Unfortunately, we currently have long processing times, an average of eight months.
+Unfortunately, we currently have long processing times, an average of twelve months.
 You will not miss out on any money because of our processing times.
 If you are entitled to compensation, you will receive the money in arrears once we have made a decision on your case.

 Additional cost allowance is paid out on the 18th or 19th of every month.